antkowiakn/ETL_Project-/README.md

 # ETL_Project:
 # OLYMPICS 1950-2014
-For this project we plan on using the data set for historic GDP's from 1950 - 2017, and comparing it to the Olympic Medals awarded to each country.
+For this project we plan on using the data set for historic GDP's from 1950 - 2017, and comparing it to the olympic medals awarded to each country.
-## Question:
+## Questions:
-Does a nations GDP have any correlation to the amount of medals a country recieves in the Olympics?
+Does a nations GDP have any correlation to the amount of medals a country recieves in the olympics?
+Is there a drastic difference between the amount of medals awarded in the summer olympics compared to the winter olympics?
+What city has hosted the most olympics?
+What are all of the events that are in the olympics?
+How many medals have each country accumulated over the years?

 ## Team Members
 * Nicole Antkowiak
 * Etienne Dembele